asimonia/ReactBasicsProject/README.md

 ## Restructuring State
 We will restructure our state in a single location.
 We will rebuild one of our stateful components into a simple functional component and concentrate our state in a single location.

+## Communicating Events
+While data flows down, events and communication flows up.
+This completes the loop of events that can change data bubbling up and the updated state data flowing back down to be displayed.